linkinglicense/linkinglicense.github.io/readme.md

 ### I want to use a software that is licensed under the linking license, but I don't want to give credit to the original author.
 Can I use it?

 No!
 You can't.
-Consider asking the creator of the project to change the license to a permissive license.
+Consider asking the creator of the project to change the license to something more allowing.

 ### I want to use a software that is licensed under the linking license in a closed source software.
 Can I use it?